microsoft/eslint-plugin-fluentui-jsx-a11y/docs/rules/progressbar-needs-labelling.md

     -   aria-valuemax
     -   aria-valuenow
     -   aria-describedby
+    -   either aria-label or aria-labelledby
-- aria-labelledby is derived from parent Field component.
+- aria-labelledby can also be derived from parent Field component.
 - aria-describedby is appended to parent Field component's validationMessage and hint props.
 - Make sure that the parent Field components is also accessible.